Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     The currently equipped weapon.

 `reference`_ (`tes3reference`_)
+    Read-only.
 Access to the reference object for the mobile, if any.

 `resistBlightDisease`_ (`number`_)
     Direct access to the actor's blight disease resistance effect attribute.